Feb 05 - Mar 12 · Week Five · Macro Unit

 Reflection

 The experience was well received.
-Participants appreciated how each interaction was designed, making it easy to follow and enjoyable.
-I agreed with the feedback that a short film explaining the full journey, as well as considering how the currency could be carried or stored, would have strengthened the overall experience.
+Participants found the interactions easy to follow and enjoyable to move through.
+I agreed with the feedback that a short film explaining the full journey, with more thought around how the currency could be carried or stored, would have strengthened the overall experience.

 This five-week project was rich with literary research, interviews and experimentation.
-Reflecting on the process, designing for a complex system like currency was challenging, making me appreciate its structure while also questioning how difficult it is to change flaws in such long-standing systems.
+Reflecting on the process, I realised how unfamiliar I was with how money works.
+I had always been comfortable using the system, but designing for it exposed how little I understood its structure.
+That made me appreciate how carefully such structures are designed, while also questioning how difficult it is to challenge flaws embedded in such long-standing systems.

 References: